 Explore it on Goodreads or Amazon.

-Other books by this author include If You Dare, The Captain of All Pleasures, A Hunger Like No Other, No Rest for the Wicked, Wicked Deeds on a Winter's Night, Dark Needs at Night's Edge
+Other books by this author which I have reviewed include If You Dare, The Captain of All Pleasures, A Hunger Like No Other, No Rest for the Wicked, Wicked Deeds on a Winter's Night, Dark Needs at Night's Edge

 First in the Game Maker erotic romantic suspense series.
 The couple focus is on Natalie Porter and Aleksandr Sevastyan.